-Downtown Aiken is well-planned and thoughtfully landscaped, with flowers, fountains, and clean streets.
-Unique shops, spas, and restaurants can be found throughout the town, and there are several nice inns and bed and breakfasts to stay in.
+Downtown Aiken is the center of South Carolina‘s Thoroughbred Country, which also encompasses the surrounding counties of Allendale, Bamberg, and Barnwell.
+Its historic district is well-preserved and thoughtfully landscaped, with flowers, fountains, and sculptures both serious and fun.
+Unique shops, spas, and restaurants can be found throughout Aiken, and there are several nice inns and bed and breakfasts to enjoy.

-Aiken is known for its close association with horses and equestrianism, and the downtown area is dotted with statues of horses like this one.
-This statue is of Limehouse, a stakes winner who trained at Aiken’s Dogwood Stable and also came in 4th in the 2004 Kentucky Derby.
-You can see the statue yourself behind a popular Aiken restaurant, the West Side Bowery.
+Since Aiken is known for its close association with horses and equestrianism, its downtown area is dotted with unique statues like this one.
+It shows Limehouse, a stakes winner who trained at Aiken’s Dogwood Stable and came in fourth in the 2004 Kentucky Derby.
+(Note: This statue was damaged by a falling limb and removed.)

 Flat racing, steeplechases, harness racing, and polo all have long traditions in Aiken.
 The “season” begins in March with the Aiken Triple Crown.
 The three jewels in the crown event include the Aiken Trials (flat racing), the Aiken Spring Steeplechase, and a polo match.